Transforming neighbourhood services

 - Significant cuts in government funding mean we will not be able to continue to run services as we do now.

-- We want to work with communities to make changes now, before it becomes critical.
+- We want to work with communities to make changes and to deliver effective - joined up services.

 - We are reviewing how neighbourhood services are run to make sure that they are affordable and can respond to local people's needs.